 He was previously the representative for New Jersey’s 13th congressional district as a Democrat from 2006 to 2012.

 Read our 2020 Report Card for Sires.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Sires is shown as a purple triangle. (analysis methodology)
+Sires is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Albio Sires sits on the following committees:

 Sires was the primary sponsor of 6 bills that were enacted:

 - H.R.
 1660 (115th): Global Health Innovation Act of 2017